SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 	package: 'CodeOfSpec20Book'
 ```

-In `initializePresenters`, we add a button.
+In the method `initializePresenters`, we add a button.
 When we click on it, it adds a new button to the layout.
 We also want a button that will remove the last button that was added, if any.
 Finally, we add a read-only text presenter that cannot be removed.

 ```
 DynamicButtons >> initializePresenters